timothyylim/imperial-exam-solutions/M2-Computer-Systems/2014-M2-sols_KS.md

 **(ii.)** Operands can be stored in either a register or a memory location (address).
 Register addressing is faster than memory addressing because it doesn't involve accessing the memory which is time intensive.
 See this [page](http://www.tutorialspoint.com/assembly_programming/assembly_addressing_modes.htm) for further reading.

 **(iii.)**

+**(iv.)**  The CPU will receive an interrupt in the form of an **interrupt vector number** (0 to 255 on a Pentium CPU) which is an index that will determine where to find the "descriptor" in the interrupt descriptor table.
+The descriptor will include the Interrupt Handler's start address which is held in the IDT Base Register.

+When an Interrupt occurs the Pentium CPU will:

+* complete the currently executing instruction
+* push the EFLAGS register onto the stack
+* clear the interrupt flag bit in the EFLAGS register - this disables further interrupts
+* push the return address (i.e. contents of the EIP register) onto the stack
+* call the interrupt handler using the entry in the itnerrupt descriptor table

+For more information see [Pentium I/O](http://www.commsp.ee.ic.ac.uk/~kkleung/Computer_Systems_2015/8_Slides_IO.PPT) slides 24-28.